-'Call Me By Your Name' is a first love to savor
+Review: 'Call Me By Your Name' is a first-love story to savor

 The coming-of-age drama Call Me By Your Name relishes young romance, the delicacy of love and the satisfaction of downing a glass of apricot juice in the gorgeous northern Italy countryside.

 Luca Guadagnino (A Bigger Splash) directs an adaptation of André Aciman’s 2007 novel that chronicles the whirlwind love story between a 17-year-old youth and his father’s 24-year-old research assistant that navigates a risky proposition for both in insightful fashion and makes a bigger point out of living for the moment.

 Call Me By Your Name (***½ out of four; rated R; in theaters Friday in New York and Los Angeles; expands to additional cities through December, goes nationwide Jan.
 12) is also a clarion call declaring the artistry of its two leads.
 Timothée Chalamet has a deep and nuanced breakthrough performance as the teenager, while Armie Hammer showcases a more impressive skill set than in anything else he’s done previously.